ligato/docs/docs/developer-guide/model-registration.md

 /vnf-agent/vpp1/config/vpp/abfs/v2/abf/<index>
 ```

+---

 ### Custom Templates

 The registration method defines a third optional parameter.
-It enables options to be passed for a given registration of type `ModelOption`.
-There is currently only one option available: `models.WithNameTemplate(<template>))`.
-This option enables keys with custom identifiers to be generated.
+It lets you pass options for a given registration of type `ModelOption`.
+The `models.WithNameTemplate(<template>))` option generates keys with customer identifiers using the `<template>` parameter.

-Keys may also be distinguished by the composition of the custom identifier as explained in the [concepts section of the user guide](../user-guide/concepts.md#keys)
+The composition of the custom identifier can distinguish between different keys.
+For more information about custom identifiers, see [concepts](../user-guide/concepts.md#keys).

+---

 **Example 1:**

-The proto model defines a field named `Index`, to serve as an identifier in the key.
-We use a custom template so that model registration will include this field in the key generation process.
+The proto model defines a an `Index` field to serve as an identifier in the key.
+Use a custom template so that model registration includes this field in the key generation process:
 ```go
 models.Register(&ProtoMessage{}, models.Spec{
     Module:  "module",